claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - **Access Key**: you can have a maximum of 2 access key per account

 #### Groups
-- **Groups**:collections of users and have policies attached to them
+Collections of users and have policies attached to them
-- Only IAM Policy can be assigned to group (no-role)
+- **Only IAM Policy can be assigned to group (no-role)**
 - Groups cannot be nested
 - User can belong to multiple groups
 - User doesn't have to belong to a group

 #### MFA